kgrid-objects/fda-label-collection/README.md

 ```
-The folder has four files of the digital remdesivir label Knowlege Object
+A source code folder for the digital remdesivir label Knowlege Object
 ```

+There are four files in the folder called "remdesivir-label-v1.0":

 1. an /src folder holding an index.js file (index.js)
 2. Deployment Description file (deployment.yaml)